Abhishek-Mali-Personal/gqlgen-demo-example/README.md

 > Step 11: Adding a framework or router for using middleware

-I am using GIN Framework for using middleware, for simplicity but you can use any framework which uses http library.
+I am using GIN Framework for using middleware, for simplicity, but you can use any framework which uses http library.

 `Note that you cannot directly use framework which doesnot implement http library.`